AndrewRathbun/iTired/README.md

 -----

 1. Please report any bugs.
 2. This program is distributd under the GPL-3.0 license.
-Please understand the terms of use before using.
+Please understand the terms of use before using the source code.